 - Our cat inevitably ends up tearing holes in the plastic with his claws, and by the end of the winter my window is covered with clear tape patches.

 After covering a few of the windows with shrink plastic last year, I became impatient with the process and decided to try another method for insulating windows against the cold: bubble wrap.
-To cover a window with bubble wrap, all you have to do is dampen the glass with water (I used a wet rag) to stick the bubble wrap to the glass, bubble side facing the glass.
-Just water will most likely keep it in place, but if it comes down you can simply dampen the glass again and stick it back up.
-I also used Scotch tape in a few places, like to tape two pieces of bubble wrap together.
+To cover a window with bubble wrap, all you have to do is dampen the glass and stick the bubble wrap to the glass with the bubble side facing the glass.
+A spray bottle or a damp rag works well for moistening the window, and if you add a little dish soap it will stick even better.
+Usually this is all it takes to keep the bubble wrap up all winter, but if it comes down you can simply dampen the glass again and stick it back up.
+I also used Scotch tape in a few places to tape two pieces of bubble wrap together.

 The bubble wrap method is very easy, but not very classy looking (IMO), and you can't see out a bubble wrap covered window, so I ended up only using bubble wrap on a few of my windows that I didn't mind leaving covered with the sheer shades all winter, like on the side of our house that faces our neighbors' front yard.
 One of those windows, the one behind my husband's desk, is actually still covered with bubble wrap that I never took down over the summer.